zhilyaev/werf/docs/pages/reference/registry/image_naming.md

 ## Slug

 In some cases, text from environment variables or parameters can't be used AS IS because it can contain unacceptable symbols.

-E.g., git branch name needs to contain only acceptable symbols (see more [here](https://git-scm.com/docs/git-check-ref-format)) and so on.
-For excluding unacceptable symbols from a text, getting text unique and more human-readable dapp has the `slug` command.
+To take into account restrictions for docker images names, helm releases names and kubernetes namespaces dapp applies unified slug algorithm when producing these names.
+This algorithm excludes unacceptable symbols from an arbitrary text and guaranties the uniqueness of the result for each unique input.

-Dapp uses the `slug` command in image tagging and deployment process.
-You can also use `dapp slug` command (see syntax below) upon your needs.
+Dapp applies slug algorithm internally for names such as [dapp name], docker tags names, helm releases names and kubernetes namespaces.
+Also there is a `dapp slug` command (see syntax below) which applies this algorithm for provided input text, you can use this command upon your needs.

 ### Algorithm